Election-Tech-Initiative/electionguard/docs/spec/0.95.0/5_key_generation.md

  Ideally, at the conclusion of the election, each guardian will use its private key to form a verifiable partial decryption of each tally.
 These partial decryptions will then be combined to form full verifiable decryptions of the election tallies.

----
-<sup><sup>4</sup> If alternative parameters are allowed, election verifiers must confirm that 𝑝, 𝑞, 𝑟, and 𝑔 are such that both 𝑝 and 𝑞 are prime (this may be done probabilistically using the Miller-Rabin algorithm), that 𝑝 −1 = 𝑞𝑟 is satisfied, that 𝑞 is not a divisor of 𝑟, that 1 < 𝑔 < 𝑝, that 𝑔<sup> 𝑞</sup> mod 𝑝 = 1, and that generation of the parameters is consistent with the cited standard.</sup>

 To accommodate the possibility that one or more of the guardians will not be available at the conclusion of the election to form their partial decryptions, the guardians will cryptographically share15 their private keys amongst each other during key generation in a manner to be detailed in the next section.
 A pre-determined threshold value (𝑘) out of the (𝑛) guardians will be necessary to produce a full decryption.